 Patatas Bravas – Crispy, smoky, zippy, crispy.
 You are going to want to make this.

 One of the world’s greatest dishes, Patatas Bravas.
-This is an East Coast Kitchen recipe I just love; one of the most made recipes that I have done.
-I really love this dish and I hope you do too.
+This is an East Coast Kitchen recipe I just love; one of the most made I have done.
+I really love this and I hope you do too.

 A couple of years ago, before kids came along and changed everything, a group of friends and I took a trip to Spain.
 It was phenomenal.
 Some of the most fun I’ve ever had in my life.
 We traveled all over and ate ourselves crazy.
 We dined out everywhere and I took it all in.
 I fell in love with the Spanish dining culture, especially the tapas.
 Tapas are small snacks served at your table or at the bar when you order a drink.
 This dish, Patatas Bravas, was my favourite.
 There is nothing fancy about it.
 Generally, it’s fried potatoes, a smokey paprika tomato sauce, and a garlic aioli.
 A lovely little treat to enjoy with a cold beer or a glass of wine.